tomeir2105/SingleFileInstaller/README.md

 ## Scripts Overview

 - **online_docker_download.sh**
-  Fetches all required Docker installation packages from the internet and stores them locally for later transfer to an isolated environment.
+  Downloads all required Docker installation packages from the internet and stores them locally for later transfer to an isolated environment.

 - **online_jenkins_download.sh**
-  Fetches all required Jenkins installation packages from the internet and stores them locally for later transfer to an isolated environment.
+  Downloads all required Jenkins installation packages from the internet and stores them locally for later transfer to an isolated environment.

 - **offline_docker_install.sh**
   Installs Docker using the pre-downloaded packages in an environment without internet access.